Obscurely/website/TOS.md

 title: Terms of Service
 lastUpdated: 2025-06-28
 description:
-  Legal terms for using my personal website, including intellectual-property rights, user responsibilities, and dispute resolution.
+  Legal terms for using Adrian Crîşmaruc's website, including intellectual-property rights, user responsibilities, and dispute resolution.
 ---

 # Terms of Use